eschen42/w4mclassfilter_galaxy_wrapper/README.md

 	* (tabular separated values) file identical to the **variableMetadata** file given as an input argument, excepting lacking rows for variables (xC-MS features) that have been filtered out (because of zero variance)
 * dataMatrix
 	* (tabular separated values) file identical to the **dataMatrix** file given as an input argument, excepting lacking rows for variables (xC-MS features) that have been filtered out (because of zero variance) and columns that have been filtered out (by the sample-class filter or because of zero variance)

-## Further considerations concerning sample-selection and hypothesis-testing

-In untargeted metabolomic analysis, we collect the many "features" (intensity of the mass spectrum versus the mass-to-charge ratio and the chromatographic retention time).
-The data-processing workflow that we follow (from [Thévenot 2015]) performs an univariate test of significance of the variation of features and retains for multivariate analysis only those features found to be significant, with FDR-adjustment of the p-value.

-Our understanding is that:
-  - A p-value is calculated for each feature for the null hypothesis that the feature does not vary significantly between treatment levels for all samples.
-  - The p-value is adjusted according to the number of features analyzed.
-  - The p-value needs to be adjusted because, e.g., at the unadjusted 1% level, for 10,000 features, 100 would be expected to appear significant by random chance.
-    - Decreasing the number of features would falsely (or at least misleadingly) decrease the FDR-adjusted p-value.
-    - Decreasing the number of samples might "reduce the power of the statistical test".

-Therefore, we do not recommend eliminating samples or features until after univariate hypothesis testing has been performed.

-"False Discovery Rate" [Benjamini, 1995; Yekutieli, 2001] is a less conservative than Bonferroni correction and thus more suitable to the many simultaneous hypothesis testes encountered in metabolomic analysis.
-Therefore, "fdr" or "BY" would be the preferable choices for adjusting the p-value when running the W4m Univariate statistics tool.

 ## NEWS